Yurlungur/xmonad-config/instructions/02-configuring-xmonad.md

 ```bash
 cp dotfiles/home.xmonad.autostart ~/.xmonad/autostart
 ```
-Tis will be described in more detail below.
+This will be described in more detail below.

 ### Important note